gndrmnn/nodepool/doc/source/operation.rst

 However, since ``nodepool-builder`` allows specification of the number of both build and upload threads, it is usually not advantageous to run more than a single instance on one machine.
-Note that while diskimage-builder (which is responsible for building the underlying images) generally supports executing multiple builds on a single machine simultaneously, some of the elements it uses may not.
+Note that while :ref:`diskimage-builder` (which is responsible for building the underlying images) generally supports executing multiple builds on a single machine simultaneously, some of the elements it uses may not.
 To be safe, it is recommended to run a single instance of